Post-Acute Withdrawal Syndrome (PAWS)

 Written by Ioana Cozma on 21 August 2023

-Medically reviewed by Dr. Kimberly Langdon on 21 March 2024
+Medically reviewed by Dr. Samuel Sarmiento on 26 November 2024

 Post-acute withdrawal syndrome (PAWS) defines a new set of symptoms appearing after the initial withdrawal stage.
 PAWS symptoms may lead to relapse, though understanding what to expect may help individuals in addiction recovery.